BUGS-NYU/maze-escapist/README.md

 # Maze Escapists

 ### Task List
-- David: make character the bugs logo img
-    - Utilize the loadImage() and image() functions to make this work
-- Coco: design rest of page
-    - Title element with name of the game
-    - paragraph on instructions of how to play
-- Pope: walls collision: character cannot move into walls
-    - program logic will likely take place in keyPressed()
-- Eli: end block: when character reaches this special block, game ends
-    - could make a new wall of id 2 (0 = empty space, 1 = wall) to indicate the game end
 - Alex: Intro screen for game
     - Minimally, we could have an simple instruction and a (start) button for this.
+- Sewon: create dynamic level sizing such that levels can have different numbers of cells (5x5, 6x6, 7x7, etc.)
-- Change levels: create html UI to change levels, such that we can have multiple levels
+- Sewon: Change levels, create html UI to change levels, such that we can have multiple levels
+- Sewon: create level progression such that upon level completion, next level is displayed
+- Sewon: new knight obstacle standing (2, 1) blocks away from knight leads to death